lengyuner/lengyuner.github.io/blog/paper reading list/paper reading list.md

 It combines the information traditionally used by biologists in a principled and probabilistically coherent manner, including connectivity, cell body location, and the spatial distribution of synapses.

 - [Connectivity of single neurons classifies cell subtypes in mouse brains](https://www.nature.com/articles/s41592-024-01806-0)
+Neuronal Connectivity as a Determinant of Cell Types and Subtypes

 - [Bayesian Sparse Regression Analysis Documents the Diversity of Spinal Inhibitory Interneurons](https://www.sciencedirect.com/science/article/pii/S0092867416300034)
 [SI](https://ars.els-cdn.com/content/image/1-s2.0-S0092867416300034-mmc2.pdf) **Bayesian method**